DarienLibrary/website_content/content/_finished/jobs/jobs-shelver.md

 <br />

 ### Duties & Responsibilities
-The shelving team is responsible to manage all of the returned library materials (averaging 1000 per day) and return them to the shelves quickly, efficiently, and in good order.
+The shelving team is responsible for managing all of the returned library materials (averaging 1000 per day) and returning them to the shelves quickly, efficiently, and in good order.
 Our unique automated materials handling system helps by checking in and sorting items.
 Shelvers are responsible to learn how to work with the automated system and troubleshoot problems when they occur.
 Other duties include performing inventory projects and managing holds.
 <br />
 <br />